Modernizing Your NOC in 2024: 5 Key Areas for Maximum Impact

 Proper management of scheduled maintenance is essential for minimizing unexpected outages and ensuring smooth operations.
 However, in our assessments, we often find NOCs lacking robust processes in this area.

-One particularly memorable case was a managed service provider's NOC where maintenance windows were tracked in spreadsheets with no integration to monitoring or ticketing systems.
+One particularly memorable case was a managed service provider's NOC, where maintenance windows were tracked in spreadsheets with no integration to monitoring or ticketing systems.
 This led to false alerts and confusion during maintenance activities, as the NOC staff had no easy way to correlate ongoing maintenance with incoming alerts.

 In another instance, a SaaS provider we worked with had no formal Change Advisory Board (CAB) process, leading to poorly planned changes that often resulted in unexpected service disruptions.